dperezzaro/demo-ai4devs/reversestring-davidperezzaro/prompts.md

-#
+# Chatbot
-[ChatGPT] with default values as of July the 7th 2025
+[ChatGPT](https://chatgpt.com/) with default values as of July the 7th 2025

 # Prompt